RFornalik/ProceduralTerrain/README.md

 3. Open the .exe file

 # How to open the project:
+1. Fork / Download the Repository
-Open the .uproject file with Unreal Engine Installed
+2. Open the .uproject file with Unreal Engine Installed

 # Usage
 You can use this source code how You want, giving credit to me is greatly appreciated.